maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-may-june-2020.rst

 The ``ntp`` daemon currently causes a lot of wake ups, and negatively impacts battery life.
-The current stop-gap is to stop it manually, after starting, by issuing the following as root::
+The current stop-gap is to stop it manually, after booting, by issuing the following as root::

     /etc/init.d/ntp stop